vippsas/vipps-developers/contact.md

 ### Escalation

 If you have a Key Account Manager (KAM), please contact them.
-If you do not, please reply to the issue and add all relevant information.
+If you do not have a KAM, please reply to the issue and add all relevant information.

-### More than one problem, or a new one?
+### Reporting multiple problems

 For the fastest response, please send separate emails for each problem.

-Including details about new problems into old cases may result in delays.
+It may result in a delay to add details about new problems into an old case.
 If you reply to an old issue that has been closed, we will not see the message.

-## Can I call you?
+### Contact by phone or slack?

-We do not have the capacity to help individually by phone.
+Unfortunately, we don't have the capacity to answer by phone.
-We require that all the above information is provided in written form.
+Please send all the above information by email, and we will respond as quickly as we can.

-For partners at [Partner Plus](https://developer.vippsmobilepay.com/docs/partner/partner-level-up/) level or above, we may set up a Slack channel to assist with communication.
+For partners at [Partner Plus](https://developer.vippsmobilepay.com/docs/partner/partner-level-up/) level or above, it may be possible to set up a Slack channel to assist with communication.

-## Newsletter
+### Technical newsletter

 Sign up for our [Technical newsletter for developers](./newsletters/README.md) for occasional updates relating to the API platform or other technical tools.